 As a general rule, banks charge up to 4%-5% for currency transfers.

-Currency brokers will normally cost a lot less - but you request a quote to get a direct comparison.
+Currency brokers will normally cost a lot less, so it’s best to get a comparative quote.

 A currency broker can provide: